awsdocs/aws-lambda-developer-guide/doc_source/permissions-boundary.md

 + **Execution role** – Extend a function's execution role when it needs to use additional actions\.
 In the application template, add policies to the execution role\.
 The intersection of permissions in the boundary and execution role is granted to the function\.
 + **Deployment role** – Extend the application's deployment role when it needs additional permissions to create or configure resources\.
 In IAM, add policies to the application's deployment role\.
 The deployment role needs the same user permissions that you need to deploy or update an application in AWS CloudFormation\.

-For a tutorial that walks through adding resources to an application and extending its permissions, see [Creating an Application with Continuous Delivery in the Lambda Console](applications-tutorial.md)\.
+For a tutorial that walks through adding resources to an application and extending its permissions, see [Creating an application with continuous delivery in the Lambda console](applications-tutorial.md)\.

-For more information, see [Permissions Boundaries for IAM Entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) in the IAM User Guide\.
+For more information, see [Permissions boundaries for IAM entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) in the IAM User Guide\.